 In comparison with some of the other financial instruments, even as a beginner you likely already have a general understanding of what a Commodity is.
 However, you may not be familiar with what the Commodity Market is and how it operates.
-I thought today is as good a day as any to get into the nitty-gritty of trading Commodities.
+Let’s get into the nitty-gritty bits of trading Commodities.

 A Commodity is any raw material or agricultural product that can be used in commerce.
 There is a standard quality that is expected with a specific Commodity, however, there is a possibility that it may differ slightly.
 Commodities are bought and sold worldwide in relation to the global trends of supply and demand.
 Some traditional Commodities are precious metals, coffee, beef, and oil.
 However, with the advances in technology, there are also new types of Commodities including Foreign Exchange, emissions credits, and bandwidth.